 - Be empathetic and show your concern.

-- Try to sit down with the person, as sitting is a less aggressive posture than standing or moving around.
+- Try to sit down with the person, since sitting is a less aggressive posture than standing or moving around.

 - Be helpful.
 Schedule an appointment for a later time, take notes.